Deep geological repository: Australia

-There was a proposal for an international high level waste repository in Australia and Russia.
-However, since the proposal for a global repository in Australia (which has never produced nuclear power, and has one research reactor) was raised, domestic political objections have been loud and sustained, making such a facility in Australia unlikely.
+There was a proposal in the early 2000s for an international high level waste repository in Australia and Russia.
+Since the proposal for a global repository in Australia, which has never produced nuclear power, and has one research reactor, was raised, domestic political objections have been loud and sustained, making such a facility in Australia unlikely.

 Canada

-Giant Mine has been used as deep repository for storage of highly toxic arsenic waste in the form of powder.
+Giant Mine has been used as a deep repository for storage of highly toxic arsenic waste in the form of powder.
 As of 2020 there is ongoing research to reprocess the waste into a frozen block form which is more chemically stable and prevents water contamination.

+On Nov 28, 2024, the NWMO selected the Wabigoon Lake Ojibway Nation-Ignace area as the site for Canada's deep geological repository for used nuclear fuel.